RugendoW/rugendoW/README.md

 When am not coding you can find me on the    basketball ball court,where I love playing and staying active.
   ✨Always exploring new things and growing my skills to the next level.

-💬 For any questions you can reach out to me and i will be happy to respond to it 😊
+🔗💬 For any questions you can reach out to me and i will be happy to respond to it 😊

-📫Connect with me through:
+🔗📫Connect with me through:
-  Email: weddy3386@gmail.com
+  📨Email: weddy3386@gmail.com

+🔗Fun Quote
+💡The best code is written with coffee ☕💻